patrick-kidger/generalised_shapelets/README.md

 ### Model evaluation
 Once an experiment has been completed, model performance can be viewed using the `experiments/parse_results.py` script.
 Simply run the file with an argument that corresponds to the name of a folder in `experiments/results`.
 For example, suppose we have run the UEA comparison test, then results can be viewed by running:
 + `python experiments/parse_results.py uea_comparison`

+Also see the notebooks in the [`notebooks`](./notebooks) directory, for an investigation into the interpretability of these models.